 All students from outside the EU/EEA-area must apply for a study permit.
 Citizens under the Norwegian visa regulations are required to apply for a visa and residence permit before entering Norway.
 Please note that students who enter Norway without the necessary permit will not be allowed to remain in the country.

-Students from visa waiving countries must apply for residence permit if they are staying in Norway for more than 3 months.
-Canadian students should apply through the Danish embassy in Ottawa, or they can apply in Norway upon arrival.
+Students from visa waiving countries must apply for study permit if they are staying in Norway for more than 3 months.

 The Norwegian Directorate of Immigration (UDI) differentiates between: